Tony Christopher (American businessman)

-Anthony "Tony" Earl Christopher, born June 14, 1952, is the CEO and president of Landmark Entertainment Group.
+Anthony Earl Christopher (born June 14, 1952) is the CEO and president of Landmark Entertainment Group.
 He creates, directs, designs, and produces theatrical live entertainment and indoor and outdoor themed entertainment attractions.

 Early career

 Christopher attended the California Institute of the Arts (CalArts), where he received his B.F.A. in Theatre and Dance in 1974.
 After graduating, he was hired by Robert F. Jani, then vice president of entertainment for Disneyland and Walt Disney World, where Christopher was an actor, stage manager and choreographer on "The Kids of the Kingdom" and the "Hoop-Dee-Doo Musical Review" at Walt Disney World's Pioneer Hall.

-He was appointed artistic director of the World Showcase Theatre at Epcot.
+Christopher was appointed artistic director of the World Showcase Theatre at Epcot.
 When the project was cancelled, he left Disney and returned to Los Angeles, and subsequently performed as an actor, singer and dancer on Broadway and television.
 In 1980, he co-founded The Landmark Entertainment Group with former Disney associate Gary Goddard..